Roundabout Accident Claim: How to show which driver is responsible for paying compensation for a road traffic crash on a roundabout in the UK

 2. Availability of evidence to prove what actually happened

-Even though you might be certain as to how your roundabout crash happened – if liability is not accepted in writing after your claim is lodged by the driver you hold at fault or his motor insurers you have to be able to prove what happened.
+Even though you might be certain as to how your roundabout crash happened – if liability is not accepted in writing by the driver you hold at fault or his motor insurers after your roundabout accident claim is lodged, you have to be able to prove what happened.

 All too frequently – a driver will accept fault at the scene and later deny responsibility for the crash and even lodge a claim against you.
 So remember no matter what the other driver tells you at the scene – ensure you have as much independent evidence as possible which can verify how the accident occurred.

 The very fact the driver at fault knows you have gathered this evidence will make it less likely he will change his tune at a later stage.

 a) Details of other drivers or pedestrians who witnessed your RTA – jot down names, contact details and what they saw.

 b) Observe whether any CCTV evidence is in the area and could have filmed the crash – if so act quickly to contact the council or other authority to get a copy.
 This information can be destroyed relatively quickly if not obtained.